-GEOL 320 Stratigraphy and Sedimentary Petrology and Petrography 4 hours
+GEOL 320 Stratigraphy and Sedimentary Petrology and Petrography

-Summer Prerequisite: GEOL 111 and 112.
-An introduction to the description, origin, and historical interpreta-
+Prerequisite: GEOL 111 and 112.

 An introduction to the description, origin, and historical interpretation of stratified rocks.
 (Offered periodically)

 GEOL 330 Summer Field Geology 4 hours

 Prerequisite: GEOL 320

 Stratigraphic and structural mapping of sedimentary and related igneous and metamorphic rocks and analysis of data collected in the field.
 Taught for four weeks in Wyoming in connection with the Dinosaur course.
 Field fee covering the cost of transportation, room and board.
 (Summer)